 HOA maintenance and insurance responsibilities

-Property damage can happen due to negligence by the unit owner or the HOA’s failure to conduct regular inspections and repairs.
+Property damage can happen due to negligence by a unit owner, or the HOA’s failure to conduct regular inspections and repairs.
 It can also happen because of regular wear and tear, or as a result of natural disasters like floods, fires or hurricanes.
 The HOA has a responsibility to get insurance for the latter events to avoid asking unit owners for hefty special assessments.
-In fact, HOAs are required by law to take out insurance for common areas to protect against unforeseen damage and to cover major repairs such as roof replacement and unexpected plumbing damage.
+In fact, HOAs are required by law to take out insurance for common areas to protect against unforeseen damage and to cover major repairs such as a roof replacement or unexpected plumbing damage.

 Also, every HOA must take out an insurance policy that covers any and all alterations made on the general property.
 It’s important to note that coverage doesn’t usually include the replacement of individual unit components like walls, floors, ceilings, appliances, HVAC equipment, openings, built-in cabinets, drapes, curtains, electrical fixtures, etc. Owners must take out insurance cover their individual units.